- The Fairly OddParents

 - An episode of G.I.
 Joe had Shipwreck inside a Lotus-Eater Machine, in which he had a home and a wife and kids he lacked in real life.
 After realizing it isn't real he finally escapes, and encounters his parrot Polly.
-After questioning whether this is the real Polly or another illusion, the parrot responds "Remember that time in Minneapolis...".
+After questioning whether this is the real Polly or another illusion, the parrot responds "Remember that time in Annapolis..."
+(Annapolis, MD is the state capital and the home of the US Navy Academy) .
 Shipwreck hastily cuts him off before he can finish.

 "And, uh, after that I decided to only wear yellow."